shubhangiat/ChiSeL/README.md

 The _k_ for top-_k_ matching subgraphs can be set in the _const.h_ header file.

+## Flags

+During compilation flags can be set in makefile.

+### * -DDMEASURE
+To measure heap sizes.

+### * -DPERTURB_CRIT
+To perturb the original graph at runtime.
+The graph edges that match with the query graph edges are set to 1 before subgraph search and are reset to default value when the computation is done.
+__Note:__ All query graph vertex-ids must match the input graph vertex-ids.

 # Argument and Graph files format: